📑 Table of contents

 Basic web application Bubble 2-4 weeks 2-4 months

-AI chatbot Botpress, Voiceflow 1-3 days 2-4 weeks
+AI Chatbot Botpress, Voiceflow 1-3 days 2-4 weeks

 Workflow automation Make, Zapier, n8n A few hours 1-2 weeks